 The Dazzling History Of Natural Diamond Engagement Rings

-Have you ever wondered why the most common jewel used in engagement rings is a diamond?
+Have you ever wondered why diamond engagement rings got started as the jewel to have?
 Given that natural diamonds account for more than 80% of the market for engagement rings, you would have assumed the solution had to do with bridal customs, such as donning a white wedding attire.

 While the trend in engagement rings has accelerated recently, natural diamonds and colored diamonds like green diamonds and blue diamonds have consistently held the top spot.